How Negative Gearing Works in Australia

 Negative gearing reduces your tax bill, but it does not eliminate losses entirely.
 You are still out of pocket -- just less so than without the tax benefit.
 The strategy makes sense when you expect strong capital growth that more than compensates for the ongoing cash loss.
 It is less attractive in flat or declining markets where you lose both cash flow and equity.

-Use our Depreciation Calculator to estimate non-cash deductions, and the Cash Flow Calculator to see your actual weekly out-of-pocket position after tax benefits.
+Use our Depreciation Calculator as an estimate only, and the Cash Flow Calculator to see your weekly out-of-pocket position before relying on any tax benefit.